 For steelhead redds, the study area extended approximately 10.8 km from Coquitlam Dam downstream to Patricia Footbridge, and included reaches 2a, 2b, 3, and 4 (Figures 3.1, 3.2).
 Reach 1 was omitted as minimal steelhead spawning occurs there.
-During 2005-2006, it was found that the majority of steelhead spawning occurred during a seven-week period (mid March - early May).
-Analysis of previous years' data suggested that conducting weekly surveys ensures that redd survey life exceeds the survey interval but that very minimal redd loss would occur if less than 14 days (see Section 3.1.3).
-Our target survey frequency was every two weeks for the entire spawning period.
+Beginning in 2007, our goal was to conduct weekly surveys from mid March through the first half of May, rather than biweekly surveys as in previous years.
+During 2005-2006, it was found that the majority of steelhead spawning occurred during this seven-week period.
+Analysis of previous years' data suggested that conducting weekly surveys ensures that redd survey life exceeds the survey interval (see Section 3.1.3).
+For the remainder of the spawning period (≈ March 1-15, and May 15 - June 15), target survey frequency was every two weeks.
 We attempted to conduct surveys just prior to high flow events in order to minimize the number of new redds becoming obscured by substrate movement before they could be detected.
 Owing to the length of the study area, each survey was completed over a two-day period.

 Redd surveys were conducted by two trained technicians that were familiar with steelhead spawning locations in the Coquitlam River and had considerable experience identifying steelhead redds.
 During each survey, one crewmember wore a dry suit and snorkeling gear and searched for redds in deep water, while the other wore chest waders and searched for redds in shallow water along the banks.
-The shoreline observer marked the location of each redd detected by either crew member with numbered flags and a global positioning system (GPS) to prevent double counting on future surveys, and to provide estimates of redd survey life (see section 3.1.3).
+The shoreline observer marked the location of each redd detected by either crewmember with numbered flags and a global positioning system (GPS) to prevent double counting on future surveys, and to provide estimates of redd survey life (see section 3.1.3).
 Additional data collected for each redd included width and length, specific location within the stream channel, and average substrate size.
 The crew also recorded the number of live adults observed on each survey, along with their location, and, if possible, their approximate forklength, sex, and whether they lacked an adipose fin indicating hatchery origin.
 Data for live adults were not used to estimate escapement.

-Figure 3.1 Steelhead redd locations in reaches 2b-4 in Coquitlam River in 2006, which was the highest escapement year during 2005-2012.
+Figure 3.1 Steelhead redd locations in reaches 2b-4 in Coquitlam River in 2006, which was the highest escapement year during 2005-2011.
 Coquitlam Dam is the upstream boundary of the survey area.
 See Figure 3.2 for redd symbol legend.